-- 1. The team will collect the completed Follow-up Cards from the Counselors. - 2.
-Statistics are compiled from the information on the cards. - 3.
-Cards are sorted and missing information is researched. - 4.
+- 1. The team will collect the completed Follow-up Cards from the counselors. - 2.
+Volunteers compile statistics from the information on the cards. - 3.
+Cards are sorted, and the team researches missing information. - 4.
 The inquirer information is entered into a secured database. - 5.
 Pastor's Follow-up Reports are sent to local pastors so that the church follow-up can begin. - 6.
 A letter from Will Graham is mailed to each inquirer.